nuejs/nue/packages/nuejs.org/docs/tags.md

 ## Tag usage
 Tags are easy to read and write.
-They always start on a new line, with a square bracket, followed with a tag name and options.
+They always start on a new line, with a square bracket, followed by a tag name and options, followed by a cloasing square bracket.
 Let’s say we want to add a video, we would write something like this:

 ``` md
 [video /videos/explainer.mp4]